-In the event that wages are not found in the wage file for claimants that have filed for unemployment benefits, the Tax Division will contact employers to obtain wage information so that the claim can be processed.
+If wages are not found in the wage file for claimants that have filed for unemployment benefits, the Tax Division will contact employers to obtain wage information so that the claim can be processed.
 Contact may be made by telephone, mail, in-person visit, fax, or e-mail.
 Employers may be subject to fines, interest, and penalty assessments for failing to report or properly classify wages.